exercism/python/concepts/random/about.md

 The rest of this page will list a few of the most common functions in `random`.

-We encourage you to explore the full [`random`][random] documentation, as there are many more options.
+We encourage you to explore the full [`random`][random] documentation, as there are many more options than what we cover here.

 ~~~~exercism/caution